EGLA Evaluation Process

-Following the evaluation process, a number of cities will be shortlisted for the 2018 competition.
-The shortlisted cities will be invited to present to the Jury their vision, action plans and communication strategy .
+Following the evaluation process, 3 cities have been shortlisted for the 2018 competition.
+The shortlisted cities have been invited to present to the Jury, setting out their achievements and future vision.
 The Jury will then assess the shortlisted cities in the light of all the information provided and decide on the winner(s).

-The European Green Leaf 2018 laureate(s) will be announced at the European Green Capital & European Green Leaf Awards ceremony on 2 June 2017, in Essen, Germany.
+The European Green Leaf 2018 Award winner(s) will be announced at the European Green Capital & European Green Leaf Awards ceremony on 2 June 2017, in Essen, Germany.

-The Jury will assess the shortlisted cities based on the following evaluation criteria:
+The Jury will assess the shortlisted cities based on the following criteria: